student and professor collaborating

 Overview

 The two-year Master of Science program in Computational Linguistics is designed for outstanding students with an undergraduate degree in linguistics, computer science, mathematics, the study of language, or a related field.
-This programming-intensive MS degree provides a solid foundation for professional work in computational linguistics/natural language processing, or pursuit of a PhD in computational linguistics or (with some additional coursework) theoretical linguistics or computer science.
+Graduates of our MS degree program enjoy a high placement rate in both industry jobs and PhD programs.
+Students receive a solid foundation for professional work in computational linguistics and natural language processing, as well as preparation for doctoral programs in computational linguistics or (with some additional coursework) theoretical linguistics or computer science.
 Visit our department’s prospective students page for more information.
 Application information can be found below.

 Apply Financial Aid Program Site